ydarbleoj/wdi-js-tictactoe-template/README.md

 ###Bonus

 -	Add the option to allow Ernie to play against the computer instead of Bert.
+The alogorithm should be better than picking tiles randomly.

 ###Bonus Bonus